grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/60 CookieJar.md

 ---
 title: 'CookieJar'
 description: 'Used for storing cookies, set by the server and/or added by the client.'
+excerpt: 'Used for storing cookies, set by the server and/or added by the client.'
 ---

 _CookieJar_ is an object for storing cookies, set by the server and/or added by the client.
 As described in the how-to guide on using [Cookies](/using-k6/cookies), k6 handles cookies automatically by default.
 If you need more control over cookies you can however create your own cookie jar and select it as the active jar (instead of the default one created by k6) for one or more requests.